Skip to content

 kubectl get deployment iac-demo

-Step 3.
-Write from scratch Now, without copying from above, write a new file called config.yaml that creates a Kubernetes ConfigMap named app-settings with a key theme set to "dark".
-Then apply it declaratively.
+Create a new file called config.yaml that defines a ConfigMap named app-settings with the key theme set to "dark".
+Apply it declaratively, then verify that Kubernetes stores the value you declared.

 Terminal window